 - Is shipped from overseas

-- Is illegally fished, undocumented or under-regulated
+- Often is illegally fished, undocumented or under-regulated

-- Is frozen then re-“freshed” before serving
+- Often is frozen then re-“freshed” before serving

 - Is farmed in unregulated ponds and crowded pens, fed chemicals, GMOs, antibiotics to keep diseases in check and/or gassed to artificially color the meat